Student visa application from outside the UK

 INCORRECT DECISION OR UNSUCCESSFUL VISA APPLICATION

-• If your Student visa application is refused, a notice of immigration decision will be sent to you along with supporting documents that you submitted.
-Please email a scanned image of the notification to for further assistance.
+- If your Student visa application is refused, a notice of immigration decision will be sent to you along with supporting documents that you submitted.
+Please email a scanned image of the notification to ISA for further assistance.

 ARRIVAL IN THE UK

-• If you travel before the start date of your Entry Clearance vignette or digital status, you may be refused entry to the UK if you are a visa national.
-If you are a non-visa national, you would be permitted to enter as a visitor.
-If you enter the UK as a visitor, you must leave the Common Travel Area (UK and Ireland) and re-enter the UK on or after your Student visa start date to validate your Student visa.
+- If you travel before the start date of your visa, you may be refused entry to the UK.
+If you have a valid ETA (electronic travel authorisation), you may be permitted to enter as a visitor.
+If you enter the UK as a visitor, you must leave the Common Travel Area (the UK, Republic of Ireland, Channel Islands, the Isle of Man) and re-enter the UK on or after your Student visa start date to validate your Student visa.

-• You need to arrive in the UK on or after your visa start date but before the latest arrival date stated on your CAS.
-You should collect your Biometric Residence Permit (BRP) within ten days of your arrival.
-The BRP is a credit card sized plastic card displaying the details of you and your immigration permission in the UK.
+- You need to arrive in the UK on or after your visa start date but before the latest arrival date stated on your CAS.